 Beam Level Mobility does not require explicit RRC signalling to be triggered.
 Beam level mobility can be within a cell, or between cells, the latter is referred to as inter-cell beam management (ICBM).
 For ICBM, a UE can receive or transmit UE dedicated channels/signals via a TRP associated with a PCI different from the PCI of a serving cell, while non-UE-dedicated channels/signals can only be received via a TRP associated with a PCI of the serving cell.
 The gNB provides via RRC signalling the UE with measurement configuration containing configurations of SSB/CSI resources and resource sets, reports and trigger states for triggering channel and interference measurements and reports.
 In case of ICBM, a measurement configuration includes SSB resources associated with PCIs different from the PCI of a serving cell.
 Beam Level Mobility is then dealt with at lower layers by means of physical layer and MAC layer control signalling, and RRC is not required to know which beam is being used at a given point in time.

-SSB-based Beam Level Mobility is based on the SSB associated to the initial DL BWP and can only be configured for the initial DL BWPs and for DL BWPs containing the SSB associated to the initial DL BWP .
-For other DL BWPs, Beam Level Mobility can only be performed based on CSI-RS.
+SSB-based Beam Level Mobility is based on the CD-SSB associated to the initial DL BWP and can be configured for the initial DL BWPs, for DL BWPs containing the CD-SSB associated to the initial DL BWP, and if supported, for DL BWPs not containing the CD-SSB associated to the initial DL BWP.
+SSB-based Beam Level Mobility can be also performed based on a NCD-SSB, if configured for the active DL BWP.
+For other DL BWPs, Beam Level Mobility can only be performed based on CSI-RS, if configured for the active DL BWP.

 [unchanged text omitted]